How to Avoid Health Insurance Gaps If You Retire Before Medicare

 Retiring before age 65 can feel like freedom—until you realize you’re about to lose your health insurance.
 Since Medicare doesn’t kick in until 65, early retirees often face a tricky gap where coverage isn’t automatic, and costs can add up fast.
 The good news?
 You’ve got options.
 The key is understanding what they are before the gap hits.

 Let’s take Monica, for example.
 She retires at 62 with plans to enjoy a few low-stress years before Medicare kicks in at 65.
 But there’s a catch—Monica has Type II diabetes, and she needs ongoing care, medications, and regular doctor visits.
 That makes finding the right health insurance now a top priority.
-Her options?
+What should she do?

 She could stick with COBRA, which extends her employer plan for up to 18 months, but she’ll have to pay the full premium herself (plus a small administrative fee).
 It’s expensive, but it allows her to keep her doctors and stay on the same network.